Krillh/Airzlinshire/Kingdoms/The First Kingdom/The Ziiv Contract.md

 **Section 0:** Law Independence
 0. Each city shall keep its law independence.
 They will maintain the right to make and enforce its own laws, provided they do not conflict with the terms in this contract.
 1. A Leader Counsel shall be made.
 It will be made of the leaders of each city.
 The Council will regularly meet to discuss problems.
-2. The leader of Vag will be the Supreme Leader of The First Kingdom and will  as the representative and executive authority of the Council of Leaders.
+2. The leader of Vag will be the Supreme Leader of The First Kingdom and will be the executive authority of the Council of Leaders.

+**Section 1:** Resource Sharing
+0. Farmlands shall be shared equitably among the cities to ensure everyone has enough food.
+Farmers will be allowed to cultivate land within reasonable distance to their city.